 It's really convenient when I'm still really far from my car and I need to extend my time.

+Okay, so rich notifications are particularly good for moments of quick data input.
+Here's a notification from a fictitious medication reminder app.
 It's reminding me to take my medication before the end of the day.

 So, it not only reminds me to take my medication at the right time, but it also provides a range of ways to respond.
 I can say I took a single medication, or I can tap the take all button to say that I've taken both.